ngUpgraders/ng-forward/README.md

+Note: this library is currently in development and is not ready for use

 # angular-es6

 Angular 2, due to be released this year, offers a drastically different API for creating applications. angular-es6 provides annotations and utilities that allow you to write AngularJS 1.x apps in a similar way to this new API.
 By taking advantage of these annotations and utilities, porting your existing AngularJS 1.x apps to Angular 2 will be a quicker, less painful process.